0xRadioAc7iv/rate-limiter/README.md

 - `cleanUpInterval` Time Interval (in seconds) to cleanup stale rate data.
 Default is 30.
 - `message` Message to send when rate limit is hit.
 - `status` Status code to send when rate limit is hit.
 Default is 429.
+- `skip` Request from keys in this array have no limits.
+Default is [].
+- `skipFailedRequests` If true, Failed requests are not counted.

 ## Contributing